-A Rheem tankless water heater has over 30 potential error codes, and the solution will differ depending on the specific make and model of water heater that you have.
-The most common error codes include Error Codes 5, 11, 13, and 29.
-Below, we’ll explain how to read error codes on your gas heater and what you should do to rectify the situation.
+A Rheem tankless water heater has over 30 potential codes, and the solution will differ depending on the specific make and model of water heater that you have.
+The most common codes include Codes 5, 11, 13, and 29.
+Below, we’ll explain how to read codes on your gas heater and what you should do to rectify the situation.

 How to Reset Rheem Tankless Water Heaters

-After you see an error code on a tankless water heater, a common first step is to reset the device.
+After you see a code on a tankless water heater, a common first step is to reset the device.
 Often, resetting the gas water heater allows the device to calibrate itself properly, and then the problem will fix itself.

 Before you try anything else, reset your Rheem water heater.
 Here’s how to do it: